Herbert Bayer: Time in Aspen

+While living in Aspen, Bayer met oilman and ecologist Robert O. Anderson and Bayer designed several buildings for Anderson.
+The two men maintained a close relationship for decades, and Anderson subsequently began collecting contemporary art.
+Following Anderson's formation of the Atlantic Richfield Company in 1966, ARCO developed a large corporate art collections, with Bayer serving as the company's Art and Design Consultant.

 Overseeing acquisitions for ARCO Plaza, the newly built (1972) twin 51-story office towers in Los Angeles that served as the new company's corporate headquarters, Bayer was also responsible for the ARCO logo and designing all corporate branding related to the company.
-Prior to the completion of ARCO Plaza, Anderson commissioned Bayer to design a monumental sculpture-fountain to be installed between the dark green granite towers.
-Originally titled "Stairway to Nowhere" Anderson laughed, but felt the Shareholders wouldn't see the irony; thus he suggested it be named Double Ascension and it still stands between the twin skyscrapers today.
+Prior to the completion of ARCO Plaza, Anderson commissioned Bayer to design a sculpture-fountain, titled Double Ascension, to be installed between the towers.

 Under Bayer's direction, ARCO's art collection grew to nearly 30,000 works nationwide, managed by Atlantic Richfield Company Art Collection staff.
-ARCO's collection was eclectic, and consisted of an extremely wide range of media and styles; ranging from contemporary and earlier paintings, sculpture, works on paper (including drawings, watercolors and signed original lithographs, etchings and serigraphs) and signed photographs to tribal and ethnic art from many cultures, as well as historic prints and artifacts, all displayed throughout ARCO's buildings in Los Angeles and several other cities.
+ARCO's collection was consisted of an extremely wide range of media and styles; ranging from contemporary and earlier paintings, sculpture, works on paper (including drawings, watercolors and signed original lithographs, etchings and serigraphs) and signed photographs to tribal and ethnic art from many cultures, as well as historic prints and artifacts, all displayed throughout ARCO's buildings in Los Angeles and several other cities.
 Three years after ARCO was taken over by BP in 2000, that company's then-chairman, Lord Brown, personally ordered ARCO's art collection liquidated.
 It was sold through Christie's and LA Modern Auctions.
 Bayer made provisions to donate, after his death, a collection of his works which had been housed in ARCO's conference center in Santa Barbara to the Los Angeles County Museum of Art.
 The works have been loaned previously to the Denver Art Museum.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1979.